-Born and raised in the Twin Cities, MN, Jacob Adams’s musical interests were sparked upon listening to his parents’ Beatles LP’s when he was 5 years old, with Ringo Starr being his favorite.
+Born and raised in the Twin Cities, MN, Jacob Adams’s (he/him) musical interests were sparked upon listening to his parents’ Beatles LP’s when he was 5 years old, with Ringo Starr being his favorite.
 Percussion lessons followed shortly thereafter, and piano lessons followed at the age of 10.
 Throughout high school he was active in school and throughout the Twin Cities area as a church and theater accompanist and recitalist.

 In 2003 he began undergraduate and eventually graduate studies at the Cleveland Institute of Music under the tutelage of Van-Cliburn silver medalist Antonio Pompa-Baldi, earning Bachelor’s and Master’s degrees in piano performance, where he also remained actively involved as an accompanist, recitalist, and tutor.
 During this time he was also privileged to solo with several orchestras in the Midwest and East Coast.
 In 2009 he commenced studies at the University of Illinois in Urbana-Champaign, earning a DMA in piano performance and literature and an MM in piano pedagogy.
 While at the U of IL he also taught piano to undergraduate non-music majors.